MicrosoftDocs/windows-ai-docs/docs/get-started-desktop.md

 ## Bind the input and output

-Next, we'll create a session based on the model and bind the input and output from the session:
+Next, we'll create a session based on the model and bind the input and output from the session using [LearningModelBinding.Bind](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodelbinding.bind).
+For more information on binding, see [Integrate a model](integrate-model.md#bind-inputs-and-outputs).

 1. Implement the `BindModel` method.
-This creates a session based on the model and device, and a binding based on that session:
+This creates a session based on the model and device, and a binding based on that session.
+We then bind the inputs and outputs to variables we've created using their names.
+We happen to know ahead of time that the input feature is named "data_0" and the output feature is named "softmaxout_1".
+You can see these properties for any model by opening them in [Netron](https://lutzroeder.github.io/Netron/), an online model visualization tool.
     ```cpp
     void BindModel()
     {